pascomnet/documentation/site/content/server/upgrade/_index.en.md

 ## Licence Upgrades

 {{% notice tip%}}
-If a licence that has been migrated pascom 18 or newer can not be used for older systems.
-Purchasing additional user licences for an older pascom phone system is no longer possible without upgrading to pascom 18 or newer.
+Guide to upgrading from pascom 17 or older to pascom 18 or newer.
 {{% /notice %}}

 Before you can upgrade, please **contact** our sales team in order to update your licence to pascom 18 or newer.
 This process is of course free of charge.